Tackling Poverty Toolkit

 Socio-Economic Duty

-The socio-economic duty is a powerful tool that helps public bodies consider how their decisions can reduce health inequality caused by socio-economic disadvantage.
-Follow the links below to view a practical implementation guide for local authorities, a factsheet explaining what the socio-economic duty means in practice, and to read about real examples of the socio-economic duty in action.
+Follow the links below to view a practical implementation guide for public bodies, a factsheet explaining what the Socio-Economic Duty means in practice, and to read about real examples of the Socio-Economic Duty in action.

 How Poverty Affects Greater Manchester